3 things to ask before building next year’s budget.

 What key assumptions are we making?

-Begin by being honest about what you can assume for the year ahead and plan for multiple scenarios.
+Begin the budget process steps by being honest about what you can assume for the year ahead and plan for multiple scenarios.
 Has the COVID landscape changed your market and is it likely to continue to affect your market?
 Take into account your supply chains, liabilities, and any loans coming due along with the limitations on your assets.
 Depending on your business model, you will have different revenue drivers to budget for.
 More accurate assumptions can be made with well-rounded, company-wide input.
+Don’t forget to also prepare for inflation.
+Using the basket approach, compare your profit margins from this year to last year and adjust accordingly.

 Cloud CFO Tip: Set top-down goals but ensure reasonableness from the bottom.
 Your tactical managers can help with this.
 For more accuracy and buy-in, involve the right members of your team who have a good sense of operations, sales and business development and understand the current market trends.